dart-lang/pub-dev/doc/api.md

 Notes:
  * Not all package names are included in this response.
- * The inclusion criteria used by `pub.dev` may change without any early notice.
+ * The inclusion criteria used by `pub.dev` may change without notice.

 ## FAQ